zkamvar/statistical-experimental-design/episodes/04-statistical-data-analysis.md

 questions:
 - "How can information be extracted and communicated from experimental data?"
 objectives:
-- "Plotting the data reveals information in the data."
+- "Plotting reveals information in the data."
 - "Statistical significance testing compares experimental data obtained to probability distributions of data that might also be possible."
 - "A probability distribution is a mathematical function that gives the probabilities of different possible outcomes for an experiment."
 keypoints: